 T-SQL User-Defined Functions, or: How to kill performance in one, easy step

-This page contains the description for my conference session “T-SQL User-Defined Functions, or: How to kill performance in one, easy step”, and links to the slide deck and demo code used in this presentation.
+This page contains the description for my conference session “T-SQL User-Defined Functions, or: How to kill performance in one, easy step”, links to the slide deck and demo code used in this presentation, and links to recordings of past deliveries.

 |Target audience||Database developers and DBAs with enough experience to write and understand basic T-SQL queries.|